Posters and Demos

 Posters and Demos submission information

 Submissions should include an extended abstract no longer than 4 pages, including all figures and references, in the ACM CHI Extended Abstract Format (available here).
 In addition, demo authors should submit the requirements in a separate text (.doc) document (e.g. What do you need to run your demo?
 What are the technical requirements?
 What are the space/logistic requirements?).
 If your demo does not need any specific requirements, please let us know in the email with the submission.

 The extended abstract should include author names and affiliations - these are not anonymous submissions.
-Upon acceptance, posters and demos authors will be asked to submit a Tabloid (A3 or 11 x 17 inches) sized draft to be displayed at the conference.
+You need to bring your printed poster in the standard A0 size to the conference.
+Either portrait or landscape orientation should be fine.
+Easels and office supplies needed to hang the posters will be provided at the conference.
+If you have any additional requirements, please contact the poster and demo chairs in good time before the conference.
 Selected demos and posters will be included in the conference proceedings and archived in the ACM Digital Library.

 Please send submissions directly to co-chairs at [email protected]

 Posters and Demos selection process:

 Contributions will be selected through single-blind peer review.
 Our review process will emphasize feasibility, quality, originality, and the capability to generate discussion (posters) and bring people together in a collective action (demos).
 We encourage submissions which allow people to engage with the posters and demos during the conference in a collective manner.

 Some topics of interest may be (but not restricted to):

 - Collaborative work in organizations